shapr/hammingonhamming/README.md

 * 2020-06-06 discuss the first two chapters of Hamming's book
 * 2020-06-13 chapters 3 and 4: write up a paragraph of your thoughts on these two chapters, then we'll discuss
 * 2020-06-20 chapters 5 and 6: write up a paragraph of your thoughts on these two chapters, then we'll discuss
+* 2020-06-27 chapters 7 and 8: write up your thoughts in the matching subdirectory of this repository.